Jake Paul vs. Nate Diaz Preview: Odds, Date, Start Time and How To Watch Boxing Fight

 When is Jake Paul vs Nate Diaz?

-This eight-round, 10-ounce gloved bout will be contested at 185 pounds on Saturday August 5th 2023.
-Times for the undercard, ring walks and main event are yet to be confirmed, so stay tuned here for all of the latest information.
+This ten round, 10-ounce gloved bout will be contested at 185 pounds on Saturday August 5th 2023.

 Where is Jake Paul vs Nate Diaz Taking Place?